 From my current daily writing practice with three women across the continent.
-Word prompt: fritter.
+Word prompt: broken.

 From my current daily writing practice with three women across the continent.
-Word prompt: lush.
+Word prompt: mystery.

-From my daily writing practice with three women across the continent.
-Word prompt: lair.
-This is from two weeks ago.
+From my current daily writing practice with three women across the continent.
+Word prompt: embellishment.

-From my current daily writing practice by email with three women across the continent.
-Word prompt: spiral.
+From my current daily writing practice with three women across the continent.
+Word prompt: stakes.